livz/livz.github.io/_posts/2014-01-17-LSB-steganography-with-Python.md

 * The encrypted payload will have a high entropy and will be similar to random data.

 Because of the second property, the frequency of 0s and 1s in the LSB position should be around 0.5.
-In many cases, real images don't have this propriety and this can help someone distinguish between unaltered images and the ones containing embedded data.
-More about this later
+In many cases, real images don't have this propriety so this could help someone distinguish between unaltered images and the ones havein data embedded.
+More about this later.

 ```bash
 $ python lsb.py hide samples/orig.jpg secret.zip p@$5w0rD